- First year sequence: 593 "Approaches to History," 594 "Introduction to Historical Writing," and Proseminar

 - Three research seminars (major papers based on primary-source research) or two if entering with MA

-- Demonstration of competence in two languages in addition to English (one when US history is the major field).
+- Demonstration of competence in one language, unless the student's advisor mandates 2, in addition to English (one when US history is the major field).

 - Preliminary examinations in each of the three fields